Spring is the perfect time to visit local gardens to relax and enjoy in. Learn about plants, gardening, and tips on preparing to visit a garden.

 One of the gardens was made with several varieties of bromeliads.
 They make great houseplants but remember they are tropical and will need lots of light.

-Contrary to those who come to visit Florida to only see tropical palm trees, here in Central Florida, there are only a couple of palms varieties which can withstand the freezing temps we have sometimes.
-You will see more palms on the coast line.
+Contrary to those who come to visit Florida to only see tropical palm trees, here in Central Florida, there are only a couple of palm varieties that can withstand the freezing temps we have sometimes.
+You will see more palms on the coastline.
 Live Oaks and pine trees are what you see the most of.
 There are other varieties of trees which can grow here too.

 Flowers of all different varieties, sizes, and colors grow there.

 Different varieties of roses can be found in the rose garden.
 The plant on the bottom right is called White Red Bleeding Heart vine and I really want one of those for my garden.
 So beautiful and different.
 It’s very tropical for Zones 9-11 and can be planted in pots.